 Follow up to 30 minutes: £150 to £250 dependent on complexity

-Please note specialist assessments by other professionals such as Speech and Language Therapist, Occupational Therapist and Clinical or Education Psychologist, investigations etc. may incur additional cost.
+Please note specialist assessments by other professionals such as Speech and Language Therapist, Occupational Therapist and Clinical or Education Psychologist, investigations etc. may incur additional cost if not advised initially.

 All investigations requested as a part of assessment are not included in the assessment cost.
 They are payable directly to the concerned third party.

 There is a small charge for medication prescriptions outside of consultation appointment for example repeat prescriptions.